Cost of Living in San Diego | Flat Price Moving & Auto Transport

 palm trees on a sunny day

-The Cost of Living in San Diego California in 2020
+The Cost of Living in San Diego, California

 We already mentioned that around 1.5 million people are living in San Diego, but that’s only the population of people in the city’s core area.
 It is estimated that the metropolitan area has more than 3 million residents, including many more affordable communities for those who are looking for the best neighborhoods in San Diego on a budget.